European Rewilding Network

 Natural process

-Natural grazing, River dynamics
+Flooding, Natural grazing, Predation, River dynamics

 Specification

-Project: Pioneers Of Our Time
+Project: Pioneers of our Time

 Region: Muga Valley, Catalunya